Does Ketamine Therapy Make You High? Changa Institute Reveals

 Chronic or severe anxiety

-PTSD or trauma-related symptoms
+PTSD or symptoms of trauma.

 Suicidal ideation requiring rapid intervention

-Research summarized by the U.S. Food and Drug Administration highlights ketamine’s unique mechanism of action, which differs from traditional antidepressants.
+Research smmarized by the U.S. Food and Drug Administration highlights ketamine’s unique mechanism of action, which differs from traditional antidepressants.
 This difference explains why it can be effective for people who have not responded to other treatments.

 How Fast Does Ketamine Work for Anxiety?